Laragear/Refine/README.md

 ## Usage

-This package solves the problem of refining a Databse Query using the HTTP Request by moving that logic out of the controller.
+This package solves the problem of refining a database query using the URL parameters by moving that logic out of the controller.

 For example, imagine you want to show all the Posts made by a given Author ID.
 Normally, you would check that on the controller and modify the query inside.